KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 2. **Object-Oriented Programming (OOP):** Supports structured, reusable code for larger projects.
 3. **Very High-Level Language (VHLL):** Allows complex operations to be expressed in simple, single statements.

+CPython is the default implementation of Python, however Jupyter Notebooks use IPython (Interactive Python) which is an implementation which is built on top of CPython and adds an interactive shell.
+There are also Jython, the implementation of Python in Java, and others.
-CPython is the default implementation of python, jupyter notebooks - iPython (interactive) We won't go into more detail, but for further reading:
+We won't go into more detail, but for further reading:

 https://onlinelibrary.wiley.com/doi/full/10.1002/spe.3267